dorjeduck/pytree-snapshots/README.md

 # Output: Snapshot snap1: {'a': 1, 'b': 2}
 ```

-Check out the examples folder for additional demos.
+Explore the [`examples` folder](./examples) for additional demos showcasing various features and use cases.

 ## Roadmap